heatherpark/data-structure-review/data-structures/arrays.md

 ## arrays

 #### how do arrays work?
-  * allow for both random and sequential access.
+  * allow for both random and sequential access
-  * data is stored contiguously.
+  * data is stored contiguously
-  * typically, their lengths are predetermiend by the user.
+  * typically, their lengths are predetermiend by the user

 #### upsides:
   * __reading:__
-    * able to instantly access any item if its index is know.
+    * able to instantly access any item if its index is known

 #### downsides:
   * __space:__